Shale oil: History

 Oil shale was one of the first sources of mineral oil used by humans.
 In the 10th century, the Arabic physician Masawaih al-Mardini (Mesue the Younger) first described a method of extracting oil from "some kind of bituminous shale".
 It was also reported to have been used in Switzerland and Austria in the early 14th century.
 In 1596, the personal physician of Frederick I, Duke of Württemberg wrote of its healing properties.
 Shale oil was used to light the streets of Modena, Italy at the turn of the 18th century.
 The British Crown granted a patent in 1694 to three persons who had "found a way to extract and make great quantities of pitch, tarr and oyle out of a sort of stone."
 Later sold as Betton's British Oil, the distilled product was said to have been "tried by diverse persons in Aches and Pains with much benefit."
 Modern shale oil extraction industries were established in France during the 1830s and in Scotland during the 1840s.
 The oil was used as fuel, as a lubricant and lamp oil; the Industrial Revolution had created additional demand for lighting.
 It served as a substitute for the increasingly scarce and expensive whale oil.

 During the late 19th century, shale-oil extraction plants were built in Australia, Brazil and the United States.
 China, Estonia, New Zealand, South Africa, Spain, Sweden and Switzerland produced shale oil in the early 20th century.
 The discovery of crude oil in the Middle East during mid-century brought most of these industries to a halt, although Estonia and Northeast China maintained their extraction industries into the early 21st century.
 In response to rising petroleum prices at the turn of the 21st century, extraction operations have commenced, been explored, or been renewed in the United States, China, Australia and Jordan.

 Extraction process

 Shale oil is extracted by pyrolysis, hydrogenation, or thermal dissolution of oil shale.
 The pyrolysis of the rock is performed in a retort, situated either above ground or within the rock formation itself.
-As of 2008, most oil shale industries perform the shale oil extraction process after the rock is mined, crushed and transported to a retorting facility, although several experimental technologies perform the process in place (in-situ).
+As of 2008, most oil shale industries perform the shale oil extraction process after the rock is mined, crushed and transported to a retorting facility, although several experimental technologies perform the process in place.
 The temperature at which the kerogen decomposes into usable hydrocarbons varies with the time-scale of the process; in the above-ground retorting process decomposition begins at 300 °C, but proceeds more rapidly and completely at higher temperatures.
 Decomposition takes place most quickly at a temperature between 480 and 520 °C.